DavidHartman-Personal/Data_Dictionary/README.md

    array.
 5. Make updates to the index.rst file to include the Python resources to generate documentation for.

+Add or update information about a Trade Item

+Requirement	Specification
+Required Interfaces	SCC.Item_IB – Adds or updates information for a Trade Item SCC.ItemMapping_IB – Adds or updates how Trade Items are mapped to the SCCT Product Catalog Generic Item SCC.ItemSubstitution_IB – Adds or updates information regarding valid item substitutions that are related to the Trade Item SCC.AttribSet_IB – Adds or updates mapping information for custom attributes related to the Trade Item (if applicable) SCC.Bill of Material  – Adds or updates information about Trade Items that have Bill of Material or Kit components (if applicable)
+Filenames	scc/item_ib_[timestamp].csv
+scc/itemmapping_ib_[timestamp].csv
+scc/itemsubstitution_ib_[timestamp].csv
+scc/attribset_ib_[timestamp].csv
+scc/billofmaterials_ib_[timestamp].csv
+Dependencies	The SCCT Generic Item.
+If you believe your Trade Item should be associated with an SCCT Generic Item that is not listed, please contact the SCCT Project Team.

+Requisition Orders
+6.4.1 Add or update Requisition Orders
+As a NextGen-PSA, USAID requires comprehensive information about Requisition Orders— including attributes such as agreed delivery date, list of Trade Items (with pack sizes, quantities, and prices), and ship-from & ship-to destination—to be available in the SCCT.
+Requirement	Specification
+Required Interfaces	OMS.SalesOrder_IB – Adds or updates information for a Requisition Order Filename	oms/salesorder_ib_[timestamp].csv Dependencies	The SCCT Vendor for your supplier (if applicable ).
+The SCCT Customer for your customer.
+The SCCT Site for your ship-from source (Vendor).
+The SCCT Site for your ship-to destination (Customer or Partner).
+The applicable Trade Items have been created in the SCCT.

 ```mermaid
 ---
 title: Master Data - Organization